VishalKumar-S/Predictive_Guardians/Readme.md

 <a id="spatial-analysis"></a>
 ## Spatial Analysis 🗺️
-The Spatial Analysis component provides a comprehensive view of the geographic distribution of crimes, enabling the identification of high-risk areas and crime hotspots.
-By utlilising powerful mapping tools and geospatial techniques, our solution highlights the relationships between crime locations and other relevant factors, such as demographic and socioeconomic data.
-This invaluable information empowers law enforcement agencies to deploy resources more effectively and implement targeted crime prevention measures. 🌍
+The Spatial Analysis component is a dynamic geospatial visualization tool that transforms crime data into an informative, color-coded district map 🗺️.
+By allowing users to select between crime incidents, victim counts, and accused counts, it provides a nuanced view of crime distribution across different districts 🚨.
+This interactive feature enables law enforcement and policymakers to quickly identify crime patterns and allocate resources strategically 🛡️.

 ![Choropleth Analysis](assets/choropleth_map.PNG)